What

 The original ultrasound scanners produced still images, but modern scanners produce moving pictures, which are easier to interpret.

-No special preparation is required for a routine ultrasound.
 Wear loose comfortable clothing to your ultrasound appointment.

 For a liver or gallbladder scan, the patient is usually asked to fast (take nothing by mouth) for several hours before the test.